truenas/documentation/content/Solutions/Optimizations/Networking.md

 ### SMB Multichannel

 {{< hint type=note title="TrueNAS SCALE" >}}
-SMB multichannel is supported in TrueNAS SCALE versions 22.12.3 (Bluefin) and later.
+SMB Multichannel is supported in TrueNAS SCALE versions 22.12.3 (Bluefin) and later.
 It is not currently supported in TrueNAS CORE.
 {{< /hint >}}